ssvlabs/ssv-spec/p2p/SCORING.md

 ### Decided Topic Params

+Decided topic is used for broadcasting decided messages across the network.
-Decided topic is based on `aggregation topic` (ETH2) due to the high rate of messages.
+Params are based on `aggregation topic` (ETH2) due to the high rate of messages.

 The following arguments are used for constructing decided topic score params: